home-assistant/developers.home-assistant/docs/llm_tools.md

 | `device_id`       | string  | The device ID that user uses for the conversation, if available                                         |
 | `assistant`       | string  | The assistant name used to control exposed entities.
 Currently only `conversation` is supported.        |

-#### `custom_serializer`
-The Tools are usually represented to the LLM with OpenAPI schema, which is based on JSON schema.
-It is auto generated from `vol.Schema` of tool parameters, but sometimes it requires a custom conversion, for example, if the vol.Schema has custom validators.

-This method allows a user to define or tweak the conversion.
-See example below.

 ### Unregistration
 When your integration no longer wants to provide the tool, you need to unregister it with `llm.async_remove_tool`.